razeitona/important-game/README.md

 - Trending matches section that highlights the top fixtures for the current week alongside other noteworthy games.
 - Match detail view with head-to-head history, team form, excitement factor explanations, and shareable metadata.
 - Telegram notification hook that broadcasts high-priority matches to a configured channel.
-- Puppeteer-driven SofaScore integration that fetches tournament, standings, fixture, and live event data directly from the public site.
+- SofaScore integration that uses a throttled HttpClient with browser-like headers to fetch tournament, standings, fixture, and live event data directly from the public site.

 ## Solution Overview